alex-654/workbook/tutorials/bitBytes.md

 When an integer is signed, the first bit will be used to store whether the integer is a positive or negative integer.

 One char in ASCII - 1 byte, Unicode 1-4;
-So how many bytes give access to what characters in these encodings?
+How many bytes  in character encodings?

 UTF-8: